-The South Valley Electric Service District is a political subdivision of the State of Utah & a local improvement District.
+The South Utah Valley Electric Service District is a political subdivision of the State of Utah & a local improvement District.
 SESD is a "Not for profit" Public Power entity created by the Utah State Legislature in 1985 to provide electric service in Southern Utah County.
 A member of Utah Association of Special Districts (UASD), SESD is the only ELECTRIC Service District in Utah.

-- SESD's service territory is over 120 square miles and is divided into 7 area districts (including Elk Ridge https://www.elkridgecity.org/and Woodland Hills cities https://www.woodlandhills-ut.gov/).
+- SESD's service territory is over 120 square miles and is divided into 7 service areas (including Elk Ridge https://www.elkridgecity.org/and Woodland Hills cities https://www.woodlandhills-ut.gov/).

-- Started with a 3 MW load and has grown into a 14 MW load.
+- Started with a 3 MW load and has grown into a 15 MW load.